 Ramadan in Abu Dhabi

-Ramadan in 2023 will start approximately 22 March and end 21 April.
+Ramadan in 2026 will start approximately 18 February and end 19 Marchย

 The most important thing to observe is fasting, with no eating in public allowed and no public displays of affection, ensuring the modest dress code is strictly followed.
 It can be a little confusing for visitors to know exactly what to expect.